machine-learning-apps/self-hosted-k8s-runner/README.md

 # Setup Instructions

+**Prerequisites**: These instructions assume:
+  - You have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and configured to access a kubernetes cluster where you wish to instantiate self-hosted runners.
+  - You have sufficent permissions to create resources (namespaces, deployments, secrets, etc.) in this cluster.

 ##  1. Install `envsubst`

 You will need a cli tool called `envsubst`.
 You can [install envsubst](https://command-not-found.com/envsubst) like this: